angular/angular/aio/content/guide/universal.md

 * `bootstrap`: The root `NgModule` or `NgModule` factory to use for bootstraping the app when rendering on the server.
 For the example app, it is `AppServerModule`.
 It's the bridge between the Universal server-side renderer and the Angular application.
 * `extraProviders`: This is optional and lets you specify dependency providers that apply only when rendering the app on the server.
 You can do this when your app needs information that can only be determined by the currently running server instance.

-One example could be the running server's *origin*, which could be used to [calculate absolute HTTP URLs](#http-urls) if not using the `Request` token as shown above.
 The `ngExpressEngine()` function returns a `Promise` callback that resolves to the rendered page.
 It's up to the engine to decide what to do with that page.
 This engine's `Promise` callback returns the rendered page to the web server,